smallsco/mojave/README.md

 * Windows 10 users may need to run the game in Windows 7 compatibility mode.
 * If there are no free tiles on the game board, the app will freeze when trying to place food/walls/gold.
 * Robosnake doesn't respect the API timeout (but it's pretty fast if the recursion level is low).
+* HTTPS URLs don't work at all for snakes or snake avatar.
 * Probably other bugs...

 ## Troubleshooting